-To know the symptoms of cataract, one should know the types of cataract, for each kind of cataracts presents itself with different symptoms.
+To know the symptoms of cataract, one should know the types of cataract, for each kind of cataract presents itself with different symptoms.

 TYPES OF CATARACT

-- SUBCAPSULAR CATARACT: The kind of cataract that occurs at the back of the lens is called subcapsular cataract.
+SUBCAPSULAR CATARACT: The kind of cataract that occurs at the back of the lens is called subcapsular cataracts.
 Diabetic patients and those on high doses of steroids are more likely to develop a subcapsular cataract.

-- NUCLEAR CATARACT: The cataract that is formed deep in the central part of the lens (nucleus) is named nuclear cataract.
-It is usually associated with aging.
+NUCLEAR CATARACT: The cataract that is formed deep in the central part of the lens (nucleus) is named nuclear cataract.
+It is usually associated with ageing.

 SYMPTOMS OF CATARACT

-Cataract presents itself with the initial symptom of blurry or unclear vision.
+- Cataract presents itself with the initial symptoms of blurry or unclear vision.

 - Loss of contrast sensitivity